karljtaylor/kjt/content/blog/2025-06-29-The-Glorious-Cause-Book-Review.md

 Middlekauff’s work is indispensable for serious students of American history, blending scholarly rigor with compelling storytelling.
 Whether you're revisiting the Revolution or discovering it anew, this book offers a comprehensive, humanized view of a pivotal chapter in world history.

+**Buy Your Copy:**
+You can get your own copy at Amazon (affiliate link below) or wherever fine independent books are sold.
 🔗 [Purchase your copy here](https://amzn.to/4nmJKIt)
+<script src=https://bookshop.org/widgets.js data-type="book_button" data-affiliate-id="117786" data-sku="9780195315882"></script>